programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 Just to view data via APIs, you actually don’t need XAMPP we will see in the next section.
 You can either do it like above, or use [Europeana Rest API Console](https://pro.europeana.eu/page/europeana-rest-api#console) where you can set parameters (e.g. “London” as search keyword) and check the data without any software installation.

 Searching and viewing Europeana datasets are good, but it is not very convenient, because we can only view raw data and/or the default data view.
 So, let’s move away from web browser and try to customise the data view by ourselves.
-That’s a developer’s job!
-But don’t worry, we make it as easy as possible.

 Note that it is a good idea to keep API data view open on a web browser, when developing a web page (from now on in this tutorial too), because you often need to examine the data in this way.